 ASME 17.1 Safety Code for Elevators and Escalators 2007, American Society of Mechanical Engineers.

 IBC – International Code Council (2012).

 Available through Amazon or other retailers:

-NFPA 72 National Fire Alarm Code (National Fire Alarm & Signaling Code), 2007 Edition.
-NFAPA
+NFPA 72 National Fire Alarm Code (National Fire Alarm & Signaling Code), 2013 Edition.
+NFPA

-IBC – International Building Code – , 2006 ninth edition
+IBC – International Building Code – , 2012 Edition

 Fire Alarm Signaling Systems 2010, Richard Bukowski, P.E., et. al., NFPA.